LongYC/coffeescript-preso/README.md

 2. Install [Node.js](http://nodejs.org/ "Node.js official website.").
 3. $ `npm install`.

+## How to use

-Open `dist/index.html` with a web browser.
+1. Open `dist/index.html` with a web browser.
+2. Use left and right arrow keys to navigate.
+3. Have a nice day.